AlexCD17/tribal_challenge/README.md

 # Tribal Backend code challenge

-This is a little REST miscroservice created with the least amount of packages outside of the standard library, I decided to go the dependecy injection way while maintaning a minimal aproach.
+This is a little REST miscroservice created with the least amount of packages outside of the standard library, I decided to go the dependecy injection way while maintaning a minimal aproach using an in memory cached repository to handle petition restrictions based on ip address.

 # Run with docker